TTlaugh/Dotfiles/.github/SCRIPTS.md

   ```
 #### dmeditconf
 > ### This script use st terminal and nvim as default.
-> - You can use other apps by changing the variables (DMTERM, DMEDITOR) in the dmeditconf.
+> You can use other apps by modifying the variables (DMTERM, DMEDITOR) in the dmeditconf.

+#### dmwebsearch
+> ### This script use chromium browser as default.
+> You can use other browser by modifying the DMBROWSER variables in the dmwebsearch.

 #### dmmount, dmunmount
 - You should add this line to ***/etc/sudoers***